bitcraftCoLtd/finite-state-machine/README.md

        -version    Shows current version number.
           -help    Shows this help.

           -file    <file> sets the input graph description file.

             -ns    <namespace> sets the namespace of generated files.
                    If not set, the classes are generated without namespace.

           -name    <name> sets the name of the state machine.
                    It is used to prefix some classes or other code elements.
                    If it is not set, the name defined in the graph file is used.
                    When both are not defined, an error is displayed and code generation is aborted.

            -out    <folder> sets the output folder where code is generated.
                    If it is not set, the output folder is the folder where the graph file is located.

-        -fromwd    If -out parameter is used, then:
+        -fromwd    If -out parameter is set, then:
                        If <folder> is absolute, the flag -fromwd is ignored.
                        If <folder> is relative, then:
                            If -fromwd flag is not set, then <folder> is relative to the graph file directory.
+                           If -fromwd flag is set, then <folder> is relative to the current working directory.
-                   If -out parameter is not used, then:
+                   If -out parameter is not set, then:
                        If -fromwd flag is set, then the output folder is the current working directory.
                        If -fromwd flag is not set, then the output folder is the graph file directory.